About TBR.fyi

 US number · standard messaging rates apply

-TBR.fyi figures out the book and adds it to your list automatically.
+TBR.fyi figures out the book and adds it to your shelf automatically.

 Use the web app.

-You can also add books directly here—same result, same list, no SMS required.
+You can also add books directly here—same result, same shelf, no SMS required.

-Once added, books show up in your TBR list.
+Once added, books show up on your shelf.
 You can mark them read or unread, note whether you own them, and add context like "Recommended on Fresh Air" so you remember why you saved it.
+When a book resurfaces months later, that context comes with it—so you're not staring at a title wondering why it's there.

 What it is (and isn't)